Mama Living Abroad

 Ingredients

-• 3 1/2 cups (500 grams) sifted all-purpose flour + a little more for dusting I strongly recommend sifting the flour; it will result in a more delicate dough with a more significant volume.
+• 3 and 1/2 cups (500g) sifted all-purpose flour plus a little more for dusting I strongly recommend sifting the flour; it will result in a more delicate dough with a more significant volume.

 Instructions